HarshKapadia2/networking/tls.md

   <img src="https://user-images.githubusercontent.com/50140864/102721928-c9978980-4323-11eb-8990-d2e714f83f5b.png" width="50%" />
 </p>

-- The handshake is complete and the data is now communicated after using using the cipher (mentioned in the chosen cipher suite) to encrypt it (eg: AES).
+- The handshake is complete.
+The application data is encrypted using the Private/Symmetric/Secret Key Cryptography cipher mentioned in the **chosen** cipher suite (Eg: AES) and both machines can now communicate with encryption and authenticity.

  <p align="center">
   An overview of the TLS 1.2 handshake :point_down: